victor-porcar/Tech-Talk-Arthas-Tool/README.md

 `retransform error! java.lang.UnsupportedOperationException: class redefinition failed: attempted to add a method`

 The new class can not add or delete attributes

+NOTE: this technique can be useful to add more logs or change the logic of a particular method.

 #### Kubernetes Change CLASS definition on the fly
 Use the kubernetes scripts as follows: